Devanagari: Fonts

-The form of Devanāgarī fonts vary with function.
+The form of Devanāgarī fonts varies with function.
 According to Harvard College for Sanskrit studies:

 Uttara [companion to Chandas] is the best in terms of ligatures but, because it is designed for Vedic as well, requires so much vertical space that it is not well suited for the "user interface font" (though an excellent choice for the "original field" font).
 Santipur OT is a beautiful font reflecting a very early [medieval era] typesetting style for Devanagari.
 Sanskrit 2003 is a good all-around font and has more ligatures than most fonts, though students will probably find the spacing of the CDAC-Gist Surekh font makes for quicker comprehension and reading.

-The Google Fonts project has a number of Unicode fonts for Devanāgarī in a variety of typefaces in serif, sans-serif, display and handwriting categories.
+The Google Fonts project has several typefaces for Devanāgarī in a variety of fonts in serif, sans-serif, display and handwriting categories.